 As discussed above, the vertical alignment of the proposed Main Line (including the new third track) would predominantly follow the existing ground topography with a raised profile in certain locations.
 Drainage improvements needed for the Proposed Project were developed based on the various "high points" and delineated watershed areas.
 In most cases, the new third track would displace existing station platform areas and/or existing drainage ditches.
 Therefore, relocation and upgrading of drainage ditches and channels would be required.
-The Proposed Project would include a combination of drainage improvements-such as reuse of existing drainage ditches within the LIRR ROW wherever practical, installation of interconnected drain-perforated pipes, stormwater swales, connections to local recharge basins, potential deepening of existing recharge basins to accommodate additional flow, and extension of existing culvert crossings.
-All stormwater practices would be able to accommodate the peak volume generated by the 100-year storm.
+The Proposed Project would include a combination of drainage improvements-such as reuse of existing drainage ditches within the LIRR ROW wherever practical, ^ stormwater swales, connections to local recharge basins, potential deepening of existing recharge basins to accommodate additional flow, and extension of existing culvert crossings.
+All stormwater practices would be able to accommodate the peak volume generated by ^ a 100-year storm.

 The proposed grade-separated crossings (including new roadway underpasses) would require separate stormwater practices.
 Conceptual drainage improvements have been identified for each grade crossing to ensure proper stormwater drainage and to minimize flooding.
-Roadway drainage improvements at the grade crossing elimination locations are summarized in Table 1-8 and described in more detail in Appendix 1-A.
+Roadway drainage improvements at the grade crossing $^{\circ}$ eliminations are summarized in Table 1- $^{\circ}$ and described in more detail in Appendix 1-A and Appendix 9.

-Table 1-8 Summary of Drainage Improvements at Grade Crossing Locations
+Table ^ 1-9 Summary of Drainage Improvements at Grade Crossing Locations

-Grade Crossing Location Drainage Improvements Covert Avenue Potential option to utilize Block 110 Lots 296-299, 312 for an underground drainage system if this parcel is acquired in full to accommodate Covert Avenue grade crossing elimination, or connect to existing Nassau County recharge basin.
-South 12th Street Option 1: Permanent Crossing Closure requires no new stormwater management.
-Option 2: Underground recharge system.
+Grade Crossing Location Drainage Improvements Covert Avenue ^ Connection to existing Nassau County recharge basin.
+South 12th Street ^ Permanent Crossing ^ closure requires no new stormwater management.
 New Hyde Park Road Underground recharge system under proposed kiss-and-ride facility, or connect to existing Nassau County recharge basin.
-Main Street & Willis Avenue Discharge to existing Nassau County recharge basin; potential deepening of basin to increase capacity, or new drainage systems north and south of tracks, connecting to the existing Nassau County recharge basin.
+Main Street Permanent crossing closure requires no new stormwater management. ^ Willis Avenue Discharge to existing Nassau County recharge basin; potential deepening of basin to increase capacity, or new drainage systems north and south of tracks, connecting to the existing Nassau County recharge basin.
 School Street Discharge to existing Nassau County recharge basin; potential deepening of basin to increase capacity Urban Avenue Discharge to existing Nassau County recharge basin; potential deepening of basin to increase capacity